vincentarelbundock/WDI/cran-comments.md

 This is a minor release of WDI.
-Slight improvements to functionality, and better namespace management to facilitate imports by other packages.
+No change to functionality.

-I (the author/maintainer) also use a new email adress since I moved from the University of Michigan to the University of Montreal.
+The UTF-8 strings in the data file are intentional and required for proper functionality.

 Vincent Arel-Bundock